Determine your eligibility

 Work permits for your spouse or common-law partner are valid for the same period of time as your study permit.

-Note: Accompanying spouses or common-law partners of foreign students are eligible for an open work permit, which means they do not need a job offer or a labour market opinion from Service Canada.
+Note: Accompanying spouses or common-law partners of foreign students are eligible for an open work permit, which means they do not need a job offer or a Labour Market Impact Assessment from Service Canada.

 Apply for a work permit